Skip to content

 df_event_report Intelligent monitoring report data

-df_user_id Operator user ID when manually restored
+df_user_id User ID of the operator when manually recovered

-df_user_email Operator user email when manually restored
+df_user_email User email of the operator when manually recovered

 df_crontab_exec_mode Execution mode, optional values.